coldturkeygroup/valuator/readme.txt

 1. Download the plugin via WordPress.org
 1. Upload the ZIP file through the 'Plugins > Add New > Upload' screen in your WordPress dashboard
 1. Activate the plugin through the 'Plugins' menu in WordPress
-1. Customise the plugin from the 'Podcast > Settings' page